DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/intro/index.md

 - Integrated External Registries

-    It allows administrators in integrating external repositories and allocating image spaces to one or more workspaces (tenants); also allows independent integration of external container registry by workspaces (tenants).
+    It allows administrators in integrating external repositories and allocating registry spaces to one or more workspaces (tenants); also allows independent integration of external container registry by workspaces (tenants).

 - Image Scanning